urbandroid-team/dont-kill-my-app/_vendors/xiaomi.md

 user_solution: '

+### App pinning

+When you open the recent apps tray, drag your app downwards (it will be locked).
+So, even if you clear recent apps, it will not clear them from the background.
+Drag downwards again to clear your app from the background.

 ### MIUI 12

 To let your app run in the background, make sure settings for your app look like the following: